 Another area in which Gibson covers new ground is the way he brings the major personalities to life.
 This is done with extended close-up shots, in which subtle details in the characters’ faces speak as loudly as any dialogue.
 This intimacy is important in bringing the story to life—reminding us that these were, after all, ordinary people involved in extraordinary events.

 Other flashbacks link Jesus’ suffering to important events in his ministry, like the Sermon on the Mount and the Last Supper.
 The most dramatically effective of these connects Jesus’ broken body and blood on the cross to the bread and wine of the Last Supper.
-At one point, Jesus’ lifting of the bread dissolves directly into his being lifting up on the cross.
+At one point, Jesus’ lifting of the bread dissolves directly into his being lifted up on the cross.

 The Jesus presented in the film is a visionary dreamer, with a wonderful secret to share, a man full of hope for humanity, in spite of the slowness of his puzzled disciples to understand.
 He is shown to be fully aware of the things he would suffer, teaching them in advance to his disciples, which brings a sense of purpose and meaning to their seemingly senseless brutality.

 Less clearly present was a sense of royal authority or divinity to Jesus, of the kind that led one of the soldiers at the cross to say the words, curiously omitted from the film, “Truly, this was the Son of God” (Matt.
 27:54).
 Surely some such larger-than-life presence captured the attention and the affection of the masses and convinced them that Jesus might be the Messiah.
 The brief resurrection scene, too, failed to establish a sense of authority or divinity to Jesus.
 Based on the movie alone, it would be hard to understand why the disciples came to the radical conclusion that Jesus was God in the flesh, rather than merely a representative of God.

 “The Passion” and the Bible